SuXYIO/LRDemo/README.md

 ./LR -h
 ```

-### Other
+### Statistics

-1. **./stat/plot.py**
+**./stat/plot.py**
  A simple plot python program for plotting the CSV formatted file that can be outputted by LR using `-f` option (see Args).
  You can also pass multiple sets of data into it for comparison, but too much will make the plot seem chaotic.

 #### Usage